Deeds in Lieu of Foreclosure

-Definition: The homeowner turns the deed over to the mortgage company to avoid foreclosure.
+Definition: A deed in lieu of foreclosure is when the homeowner turns the deed over to the mortgage company to avoid foreclosure.
 The bank may agree to a Deed in Lieu of Foreclosure to not pursue you for a deficiency.
 But it will still cause a tax problem.
-Even if the mortgage company will agree to not pursue the deficiency the IRS regulations require the bank to turn in a 1099-c.
+Even if the mortgage company agrees to not pursue the deficiency, the IRS regulations require the bank to turn in a 1099-C. This triggers a tax problem unless the person can prove he was insolvent at the time the 1099C was filed.
+Just because you and the mortgage company agreed you were not liable does not mean the IRS wont find you liable.

 The Disadvantages or a Deed in Lieu of Foreclosure.

 You may be able to save yourself and the mortgage company the expense and trouble of foreclosure.
 But it comes at a cost to you of immediately giving up the home.
-You are still be taxed as income for the amount that was forgiven.
+You are still taxed as income for the amount that was forgiven.
 Many times this is not an option if there are other mortgages or liens on the property.
-To convey title it may require a foreclosure sale to get rid of a second mortgage or judicial liens on the property.
+To convey title, it may require a foreclosure sale to get rid of a second mortgage or judicial liens on the property.
+Getting the property out of your name does stop code violations and condo or home owner association fees.
+It may also still allow a cash for keys option.

-Why filing an answer and defending the foreclosure may be better than a deed in lieu
+Why filing an answer and defending foreclosure may be better than a deed in lieu

 The Foreclosure process.

-The foreclosure process normally takes less than 6 months if no answer is filed and from 18 months to over 2 years if an answer, discovery and bankruptcy is filed.
-Even if you file bankruptcy and surrender the property, a foreclosure may be required to transfer the ownership to the bank or new buyer in order to get a clear title.
+The foreclosure process normally takes less than six months if no answer is filed and from 18 months to over two years if an answer, discovery and bankruptcy are filed.
+Even if you file bankruptcy and surrender the property, a foreclosure may be required to transfer the ownership to the bank or new buyer to get a clear title.
 Never simply walk away from the property.